Intercepting Android HTTPHelp improve these docs on GitHub

 If you are targeting an Android API level below 23 (below Android 7), your application will trust the automatically installed certificate automatically, and no changes are required.

-If not, you need to explicitly opt in to trusting the certificate.
+If not, you need to explicitly opt in to trusting the CA certificate.
 You'll know this is happening because you'll see messages in HTTP Toolkit like "Certificate rejected for connection to..." and "Aborted connection to..." and "HTTPS setup failed for...".
 Each of these typically means the application rejected our HTTPS interception before sending its requests.

 To fix this you need to trust user-installed certificates in your app, like so: